 Each level has a door which the player must unlock.
 Each lock has four to six pieces to find.
 To find the pieces, the player must search the manipulative parts of the scene for secret codes and hidden pictures.
 And when you finally find all the lock pieces?
 The door opens and a stray cat gets to come inside.

 Alas, most of these games are set up for older kids.
 Maybe you have a little one and you need something to keep them occupied for an hour while you’re editing papers.
 How about cooking?
 Specifically, Cooking Mama!
 By Office Create.

-The delightful thing about this game is that each recipe is surprisingly accurate in the steps you have to complete.
+The delightful thing about this game is that each recipe is surprisingly accurate in its steps.
 The first step to making a Salisbury steak is cutting onions.
-The game walks you through the basic technique of how to cut an onion and players must repeat the process carefully.
+The game walks kids through the basic technique of how to cut an onion and players must repeat the process carefully.
 If you cut it all wonky, Mama gets angry and yells nonsense.

 In all honesty, this game is a bit of a flashy-flashy nightmare but don’t let it fool you.
-This is one of the few clickbait games for which I’ve been tempted into buying DLC.
+This is one of the few clickbait games for which I’ve been tempted into buying downloadable content.
 Mainly because every level demonstrates real cooking techniques.

 When my daughter played this game, she’d finish a level then turn around and ask to do some real-life cooking.
-She learned how to make an omelet from Cooking Mama.
-It was pretty tasty.
+She learned how to make an omelet from Cooking Mama and it was pretty tasty.